CocoaPress/docs/docs/Printer/index.md

 ## Leveling & Meshing

 - [ ] Using the menu, choose the Mesh Leveling section and permit your printer time to probe all 25 points in the bed mesh.
-  - [ ] This may take some time, but is used to compensate for any small warping or distortion in the frame or printed parts.
+  - [ ] This may take a few minutes, but is used to compensate for any small warping or distortion in the frame or printed parts.
+!!! info
+    If your printer stops after a single point and says "done", you'll want to verify that your probe wiring is fully connected.
+See here for troubleshooting steps.

 - [ ] Using a piece of paper, follow the steps on-screen to set your Z-Offset from the Z-Offset menu.

 ## Good to go!